vatsan1993/java-full-stack-learnings/java projects/notes.md

 we can then push the code to git.
 Then we can go to jenkins and configure the item pipeline.
 We have to change the scm to git.
-Then we provide the repository url and the script path.
+Then we provide the repository url and the script path of the jenkins file.

 Note: before we build the project in jenkins, we need to verify if it is building locally. lets use mvn clean in the project folder. if there are aby build errors, we need to fix them